ibexa/documentation-developer/docs/guide/templates.md

 !!! note "Name property in ContentInfo"

-    This property is the actual Content name, but **in the main language only** (so it is not translated).
+    This property is the actual content name, but **in the main language only** (so it is not translated).

     ``` html+twig
     <h2>Content name: {{ content.contentInfo.name }}</h2>